NeuroCoderZ/holograms.media/holograph/tokenomics/whitepaper_concepts.md

 - Users are rewarded with HGT for:
     - Submitting high-quality, validated interaction chunks that improve Tria's training.
     - Providing computational resources for distributed Tria training or NetHoloGlyph operations.
-    - Developing and deploying useful Tria bots or modules approved by the DAO.
+    - Developing and deploying useful Tria agents or modules approved by the DAO.
 - Reward mechanisms will be managed by smart contracts and potentially validated by oracles or a decentralized validator network.

 ## 5. DAO and Treasury Management